isomerpages/govtech-stp/pages/This is an unpublished test page.md

 <div id="acceptedvaccines"></div>

-### 1. Accepted COVID-19 Vaccinations for Entry to Singapore
+### 1. Accepted COVID-19 Vaccines for Entry to Singapore

 Travellers are considered fully vaccinated if they meet the following conditions at least 2 weeks before arrival in Singapore:
-- Received the full regimen of WHO EUL Vaccines (below), from a specific manufacturer, and
-- Met the minimum dose interval period.
+- Received the full regimen of WHO EUL Vaccines (below) and met the minimum dose interval period; or
+- For travellers who contracted COVID-19 before being vaccinated, they must have received at least one dose of any WHO EUL Vaccines (below) <b>at least 28 days from their first diagnosis</b> of a COVID-19 infection.
+Travellers must produce acceptable proof of their first positive COVID-19 diagnosis .

+Travellers who do not meet any of the above requirements are not considered fully vaccinated for entry into Singapore.

 <table>
 	<thead>